mcesbrondarnaud/ada-course-website/contents/chapter2.md

 *“They keep coming back,”* she murmurs.

-*“Yes,”* the analyst replies.

-*“Over the entire timeline, Informative and Politics consistently dominate hostility output.”*
+*“Yes,”* the analyst replies. *“Over the entire timeline, Informative and Politics consistently dominate hostility output.”*

-Other clusters spike occasionally - Gaming, Entertainment, Lifestyle - but never sustain dominance.
+Other clusters spike occasionally, like Gaming, Entertainment or Lifestyle but never sustain dominance.

 *“This confirms what we suspected,”* he adds.